Gift Of Hope FAQ – Frequently Asked Questions

 I already have frozen embryos from a past IVF cycle.
 Will the Gift of Hope cover a Frozen Embryo Transfer (FET) cycle?

-No. The Gift of Hope is only for a standard, fresh IVF cycle.
+No. The Gift of Hope award can only be used for a standard IVF cycle.

 Can the time for using the grant be extended beyond one year?

-No. The couple receiving the Gift of Hope award must commence (start) their IVF cycle within 12 months of the award.
+No. The applicant receiving the Gift of Hope award must commence (start) their treatment cycle within 12 months of the award.

 Is there an age limit?